-- 4.11.
+- 4.10.
+The GNLP should recognise this "strategic growth area" which can be broadly defined to include: - The City of Norwich; - The suburbs/fringe parishes which make up the rest of the urban area; - All the strategic employment areas, Norwich City Centre, Norwich Research Park, Longwater/the Food Hub, Wymondham, Hethel, the Norwich Airport area, Broadland Business Park, Broadland Gate and Rackheath.
+These areas provide for growth of the key employment sectors identified in the Norfolk and Suffolk Economic Plan.
+Local evidence shows that all of the strategic employment locations have the potential for jobs and business growth; - Around 80% of total housing growth (existing commitment and emerging distribution); - All but one of the strategic scale housing growth locations (locations with 1,000 dwellings +); - High quality public transport, road and cycling infrastructure (existing and planned); - The great majority of brownfield sites in the area. - 4.11.
 In addition to its role in the local plan, identifying this area promotes the strategic economic strengths and sectors of Greater Norwich, helping to maximise growth potential.
 It demonstrates that further growth in strategic employment areas is supported by good infrastructure and nearby housing. - 4.12.
 By linking to other growth corridors, it will place Greater Norwich firmly on the national stage for growth and assist in accessing funding opportunities. - 4.13.
 Recent success with the Transforming Cities Fund has shown that broadly defining a strategic growth area covering all of the key economic assets enables specific, area-based data to be presented to Government and other funding bodies.
 This emphasises the existing strengths of the Greater Norwich economy, its potential for growth, and ability to make best use of rapidly changing technologies. - 4.14.
 With Norwich playing an anchoring role in the strategic growth area, it recognises the role the city plays as a driver of the regional economy, supporting the vitality and regeneration of the city centre, including maximising the potential of brownfield sites, and promoting further development of sustainable urban extensions. - 4.15.
-The map below illustrates the area within which strategic scale growth is largely concentrated, and the distribution of the Main Towns and Key Service Centres.
-It is not a draft Key Diagram.
-The Key Diagram will include additional information such as important infrastructure and the scales of growth in particular locations.
+The maps below illustrate the areas within which committed and proposed housing growth, including strategic scale growth, would be concentrated and the distribution of the Main Towns and Key Service Centres.
+The maps are not a draft Key Diagram for the plan.
+The Key Diagram will also include additional information such as important infrastructure and employment areas.